SlugPath/SlugPath/README.md

-# CSE 115A: UCSC Course Planner
+# Slug Path aka UCSC Course Planner

-> A course planner for UCSC CS/CE students
+> A course planner for UCSC students

 ## About